 - Reduces the time it takes to approve a loan and increases client satisfaction

 What does an LOS system do?
-Loan origination system examples
+Loan origination soft examples

 It’s clear that consumer loan origination software makes the process easier for both clients and the business, but how exactly does it complete this task?